Carnage Heart: Combat

-Reception
+Release and reception

+Carnage Heart was released for the PlayStation in Japan on December 8, 1995.

 The game received average reviews according to the review aggregation website GameRankings.
-In Japan, Famitsu gave it a score of 28 out of 40.

-Reviewers generally commented that its gameplay is deep, sophisticated, and well-implemented, while warning that most gamers would find its complexity overwhelming and the lack of direct control over the mecha frustrating.
-Some also criticized that the battle graphics are competent but too unexciting.
+Reviewers generally commented that its gameplay is deep, sophisticated, and well-implemented, while warning that most gamers would find its complexity overwhelming and the lack of direct control over the mecha frustrating.3/5</ Some also criticized that the battle graphics are competent but too unexciting.
 However, most concluded that the gameplay offers more than sufficient payoff to the time required to learn the complex mechanics, and praised the game as bringing more variety to the PlayStation library, which had been short on such cerebral games up to this time.
 IGN deemed it "one of the most ambitious console releases of all time", and Next Generation said it "may be the most innovative, sophisticated, and complicated strategy game ever released for a console system."
 GameSpot assessed it more moderately, but still positively: "For those who don't mind building a mech from the ground up, determining its every action, then relinquishing control of it when it gets on the battlefield, Carnage Heart will surely provide long hours of highly-detailed futuristic military strategy."

 While Electronic Gaming Monthly never reviewed the game, their 1998 Video Game Buyer's Guide named it "Game you Need a Ph.D. to Play", citing its accompanying 60-page strategy guide with graphs and flow charts and the fact that one of the two CDs the game comes on is dedicated entirely to a tutorial.
 However, they added "Don't get us wrong; Carnage Heart can be rewarding once you learn how to play it."